Showtime for Kāpiti's Te Raukura performing arts centre

 Sold-out shows are already putting Te Raukura ki Kāpiti on the performing arts industry map.

-To be opened on Saturday by Arts, Culture and Heritage associate minister Grant Robertson, Kāpiti's $12 million performing arts centre will provide a performance space for the community while also being a professional performance venue, bringing arts to the region.
+To be opened on Saturday by Arts, Culture and Heritage associate minister Grant Robertson, Kāpiti's $12 million centre will provide a performance space for the community while also being a professional performance venue, bringing arts to the region.

-Following a pōwhiri and ribbon cutting at 8.30am, Mr Robertson will lead the public inside where community and school acts will perform throughout the venue's multi-purpose spaces.
+Following a pōwhiri and ribbon cutting at 8.30am, Robertson will lead the public inside, where community and school acts will perform throughout the venue's multi-purpose spaces.

 "This will be an important and special moment in a major project the community has waited many years to see," head of the fundraising committee and chair of the Kāpiti College board of trustees Cass Carter said.